ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step02.md

     1. `ionic cordova platform add ios`
     1. `ionic cordova platform add android`
 1. `git add resources/*`
-1. `git commit -am "WIP - add platforms"`
+1. `git commit -am "Added platforms"`

 **Note:** If you have Xcode 10, you may need to take <a href="https://github.com/apache/cordova-ios/issues/407" target="_blank">this cordova-ios issue</a> into account.

 ## Initialize Ionic Pro

+The following steps are a summary of the steps found in the Ionic Pro documentation's <a href="https://ionicframework.com/docs/pro/deploy/setup/#pro-client-setup" target="_blank">Pro Client Setup</a>.

 1. edit `app.module.ts`
+1. import `Injectable`, `Injector` from `@angular/core`
 1. import `Pro` from `@ionic/pro`
 1. call `Pro.init()` passing your APP_ID from Ionic Pro and configuration object with a version
 1. set up a custom error handler for monitoring